eBay/tcphup/README.md

 ## Example use case

-An application opens keep alive connections to a service which has been failed over, however due to large keep alive intervals or counts, the application does not connect to the new service IP in a timely fashion due to long keepalive_cnt and keepalive_interval options on the socket.
+An application opens keep alive connections to a service which is then failed over (region exit, network split, etc.), however due to large keep alive intervals or counts, the application does not connect to the new service IP in a timely fashion due to long keepalive_cnt and keepalive_interval options on the socket.